Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Holographic isoTNS

 \subsection{Brief review of isometric MPS}

-MPS are a cornerstone of tensor network theory~\cite{Verstraete:AdvPhys:2008, Ulrich:AnnPhys:2011,Orus:AnnPhys:2014}.
+MPS are a cornerstone of tensor network theory~\cite{Verstraete:AdvPhys:2008, Ulrich:AnnPhys:2011,Orus:AnnPhys:2014,cirac_matrix_2021, banuls_tensor_2023, orus_tensor_2019, bridgeman_hand-waving_2017}.
 An MPS is defined by recasting the wave function coefficients as

 where each rank-\(3\) tensor \(A^{[n],j_n}_{\alpha_{n-1},\alpha_{n}}\) has a physical index \(j_n\) that specifies a basis state on site \(n\) and two virtual indices \(\alpha_{n-1}\) and \(\alpha_n\) whose dimensions (i.e., bond dimensions) are \(\chi_{n-1}\) and \(\chi_n\), respectively (with \(\chi_{0}=\chi_{L}=1\)).
-For a generic quantum state, the required bond dimension \(\chi_n\) grows exponentially with the system size.
+In principle, any quantum state can be written as an MPS, but for generic cases, the required bond dimension \(\chi_n\) grows exponentially with the system size.
 Computations therefore rely on an approximate form in which every bond is truncated to a fixed maximum dimension \(\chi\).
 This dramatically reduces the number of parameters from exponential to linear in \(L\).
 Typically, truncation is carried out via singular value decompositions (SVDs) that discard the smallest Schmidt coefficients across each bond.
 The price paid is an upper bound on the entanglement: the entanglement entropy is upper bounded by \(S \le \log \chi\) for any bipartition, where \(S =-\mathrm{Tr}\rho_A\log\rho_A\) is the von Neumann entropy of the reduced density matrix \(\rho_A\).
-Therefore, while MPS faithfully describe low entangled states, more general states with volume-law entanglement are outside the efficient reach of MPS.
+Therefore, while MPS faithfully describe low entangled states, more general states with volume-law entanglement are outside the efficient reach of MPS at a fixed bond dimension.
 Nevertheless, because ground states of gapped, local Hamiltonians obey area-law scaling~\cite{Verstraete:PRB:2006,Hastings:JStatMech:2007}, MPS have proven to be a powerful tool for exploring the low-energy physics of quantum many-body systems.

 To obtain stable and fast MPS algorithms, it is advantageous to impose isometric constraints on the tensors~\cite{Vidal:PRL:2003,Vidal:PRL:2004}.
 A matrix \(W\in \mathbb{C}^{n\times m}\) with \(n\ge m\) is an isometry if